 - Produces work that is risk-taking, innovative and timely, and displays the strong collaborative approach that helps artist-led activity succeed

-Previous winners of the Workweek Prize are:
+Winners and projects shortlisted for the Workweek Prize are:

-- 2014: D.I.G.
+- 2014: winner: D.I.G.
 Collective, for the project HOLE STORY, exhibiting William Bock, Alberto Duman, Sophie Mason and Mark Morgan

-- 2013: 38b, showing artist Tom Railton
+- 2013: winner: 38b, showing artist Tom Railton